 Remember to pull cash out in a lump sum as there is usually a fee each time you access the ATM.

 2. Pay in Great British Pounds with your debit card

-When you are out try to use your direct debit off your Travel Money Card.
+When you are out trying to use your direct debit from your Travel Money Card.

-Credit cards incur and international transaction fee, and debit cards don’t.
+Credit cards incur an international transaction fee, and debit cards don’t.

 But if you are getting points, sometimes the credit card can be beneficial.

 Also, any transactions can be disputed if there is ever an error.

 Pubs and hotels often have a two course or all you can eat deal or a Sunday Roast special, or meal and drink combo.